kharepratyush/WebCrawler_NodeJS/README.md

 # WebCrawler - NodeJs

-Path : /scrap
+Path : /scrap/depth=3

 ###indexWithoutAsync.js :

 Implemenation of Web Crawler without using async library.
-Url : https://www.medium.com and MaximumDepth is hard-coded.
+Url : https://www.medium.com and MaximumDepth is hard-coded to 1.
+MaximumDepth can be modified by depth query.
 All msgs/errors are shown on console.

 ####Used Packages:

-* express
+* expredess
 * cheerio
 * request
 * fs